-Minneapolis suspends use of no-knock warrants as scrutiny over contentious police tactic mounts
+Minneapolis suspends use of no-knock warrants as scrutiny of contentious police tactic mounts

 “No matter what information comes to light, it won’t change the fact that Amir Locke’s life was cut short,” Frey added, noting the body-camera footage from the incident “raises more questions than answers.”

-Frey said the city has tapped experts to advise officials on revamping the police search warrant unit, including Peter Kraska, a professor of police studies at Eastern Kentucky University who helped craft legislation for regulating no-knock raids after Taylor’s death.
+Frey said the city has tapped experts to advise officials on revamping the police search warrant unit, including Peter Kraska, a professor of police studies at Eastern Kentucky University who helped craft state legislation for regulating no-knock raids after Taylor’s death.

 A caravan of demonstrators briefly blocked traffic late Friday to protest Locke’s killing.
 Hundreds of demonstrators filled the streets of downtown Minneapolis again Saturday evening, local media reported.